 As a Charity your Society has limited funds to pay for services and so it works closely with members to create interesting and engaging volunteering opportunities.
 It may be you are interested in architecture or local history and can help write articles for the Newsletter, or you could help out at one of our events such as Heritage Open Day.

 You may like to join one of the Society's sub-committees such as Events, Publicity or Projects.
 If you have a particular expertise or profession please let us know.
 There are always a variety of interesting ways to get involved, and you may have an idea of your own that just needs the right encouragement to get going.

-If you are interested in volunteering please complete the form and send it to Roger Brown at email@example.com
+If you are interested in volunteering please complete the form and send it to the Membership Secretary at firstname.lastname@example.org

 Frequent e-bulletins are issued between Newsletters and are sent to members by email.

 If you have not been receiving these please ensure that the Membership Secretary has your email address.
 Email this to: email@example.com

 Membership is open to all those interested in supporting the aims of the Society, and by joining you will become part of a group committed to positively influencing all that is good for Cheltenham.